MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 ```

 Now we are ready
+to use
+`post_vision`
 to make our first request.

-We have to call
 `post_vision`
+expects a
-with a list of requests.
+list of requests
+as input.
 In our case
 we only have one request
 `dtd_001`